TAKE ACTION!

 Other ways to help end discrimination in housing:

-The Accessible Housing Network is calling for the Ontario Human Rights Commission to undertake a systemic investigation of housing discrimination against people with disabilities.
+• The Accessible Housing Network is calling for the Ontario Human Rights Commission to undertake a systematic investigation of housing discrimination against people with disabilities.
 To initiate this investigation, we have been asked to bring a test case to the Ontario Human Rights Tribunal.
 Have you experienced discrimination in housing due to a disability?
 Please contact us to discuss how we can support each other to end discrimination.

 Learn More & Take Action:

-Submission re Ontario Budget 2023 - Pre-budget Hearing
+Submission re Ontario Budget 2024 - Pre-budget Hearing

 by Kate Chung